dwhitte7/ansible-ontap-quickstart/README.md

 # Support
-Please enter an issue <<link required>> if you would like to report a defect
+Please enter an issue https://github.com/infragilis/ansible-ontap-quickstart/issues if you would like to report a defect